hashgraph/hedera-sdk-java/README.md

 Javadocs are generated automatically as part of the Maven build.

-They are generated as a `JAR` file which is compiled into the target/ folder.
+They are generated under the sdk/javadoc folder.

 ## Building a simple test with the Hedera SDK for Java